 Says Michelle Wright, Company Director, Gough Bailey Wright and IPA City Head for Birmingham and West Midlands:

 “The latest results are unsurprising given the current economic climate.
 Not surprisingly digital is the best performing sub category, when budgets are squeezed marketing directors look for the channels that will bring the best results and the measurability of such channels makes it an obvious choice.
 The digital landscape changes continually and marketers are keen to trial new ideas, either with existing budgets or with budgets taken from other disciplines.

 “It is promising to see some growth forecasted for 2018, which may be reflective of the importance placed on maintaining share of voice for brands.
 Campaigns need to be tailored and focussed in order to achieve maximum return for the budget spent.
 In a climate of cautious spending, there is always an opportunity for brands to push forward and acquire market share”.

 The Bellwether Report is researched and published by IHS Markit on behalf of the IPA.
 First published on the 17th July 2000, it features original data drawn from a panel of around 300 UK marketing professionals and provides a key indicator of the health of the economy.
-The 8-page 17 January edition is available to purchase from the IPA website for £99+VAT (IPA members) and £140+VAT (non-members) as an immediately downloadable PDF.
+The 8-page 17 January edition is available to purchase from the IPA website for £99+VAT (IPA members) and £140+VAT (non-members).
 To sign up for an annual subscription, or to request historical data, contact email@example.com.